docker/docs/desktop/kubernetes.md

 >Note
 >
-> The `kubectl` command should be run in a CMD or PowerShell terminal, otherwise `kubectl config get-contexts` may return an empty result.
+> Run the `kubectl` command in a CMD or PowerShell terminal, otherwise `kubectl config get-contexts` may return an empty result.
 >
 >If you are using a different terminal and this happens, you can try setting the `kubeconfig` environment variable to the location of the `.kube/config` file.